Ubuntu-Danmark/ubuntudanmark.dk/wp-content/plugins/stop-spammer-registrations-plugin/readme.txt

 The plugin is ON when it is installed and enabled.
 To turn it off just disable the plugin from the plugin menu..

 The plugin keeps a count of the spammers that it has blocked and displays this on the WordPress dashboard.
-It also displays the last 25 hits on email or IP and it also shows a history of the last 25 times it has made a check, showing rejections, passing emails and errors.
-When there is data to display there will also be a button to clear out the data.

 The plugin will also reject registrations, comments and pings where the HTTP_ACCEPT header is missing.
 This header is present in all browsers and its absence indicates that a program, not a human, is attempting to leave spam.

 If you are running a networked WPMU system of blogs, you can optionally control this plugin from the control panel of the main blog.
 By checking the "Networked ON" radio button, the individual blogs will not see the options page.
 The API keyes will only have to entered in one place and the history will only appear in one place, making the plugin easier to use for administrating many blogs.
 The comments, however, still must be maintained from each blog.
 The Network buttons only appear if you have a Networked installation.

 The plugin adds links to the Comment Moderation page to check a comment's credentials agains the spam databases.
 If you have entered the Stop Forum Spam API key you can also report the spammer to the SFS database.
 Please make sure that the comment is actually spam and not from some clueless commentor who likes to salt his comments with spammy links.
 (I find that comments that do not specifically reference the post are always spam.
 "Nice Blog" comments I tend to report immediately.)

+The Stop Forum Spam site requires an email and an api key to report spam.
+If the commentor did not leave an email address (as in a pingback) then the link to report the spam will not be visible.

 Problems: In systems with constraints on memory and many other plugins, this plugin will sometimes fail trying to retrieve its options.
 This results in resetting the configuration.
 The plugin uses two or three thousand bytes to store the history, cache, and settings.
 This is not very much, but some plugins use much more memory, and they will cause this plugin to fail.
 The solution is to remove or disable some of the plugins that are hogging all the memory.